 The Department of Natural Resources requires the City of Ozark to submit a CCR Report

 annually.
-A second report is done for the Finley River Valley
+A second report is done for the Finley Valley CCR

 area.
 These reports describes the status of water quality in Ozark.